dxw/playbook/guides/running-a-roadmapping-workshop.md

 ---
+title: Running a roadmapping workshop
 ---

-# Running a roadmapping workshop

 For an alpha or beta, or for a significant update to a live service, we run an initial roadmapping workshop during inception.